lucasarvelo/answer-test/README.md

 * Step 6 : `people-list.html`
 * Step 7 : `person-edit.ts`

 Each of the steps will have instructions as to what is expected to be done.
+Do not remove the `TODO` instructions.

 **Requirements:**